SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The -plane integral

 By $\mathrm{UP}_\epsilon$, we denote the base curve $\mathbb{C}\mathrm{P}^1$ with small open $\epsilon$-discs around the points with the singular fiber of Kodaira-type $I_{K_s}$ and the point $u=\infty$ with the singular fiber of Kodaira-type $I^*_{4-N_f}$, removed.
 Also, we respectively let $\tau, \Delta, \omega, \widehat{T}$ denote the modular parameter, the discriminant, the period integral over the A-cycle, and the two-observable of the regular fiber defined for the families $\# \, \,64, \, 71, \, 72$ by (\ref{That}). \end{definition} \begin{lemma} The generating function in (\ref{uplane1}) is well-defined. \end{lemma} \begin{proof} For the integral to be well-defined we have to check two facts: the integral in (\ref{uplane1}) is locally well-defined since the poles of the integrand only appear at the singular locus which have been removed.
 Secondly, the integrand is written in terms which have monodromy in $\tau$.
 The $\tau$-dependent part of the integral is

-It is easy to show that the term is invariant under any modular transformation $\Gamma \subset \mathrm{SL}_2(\mathbb{Z})$ which leaves $u$ invariant. \end{proof} We now extend the integral by taking the limit $\epsilon \to 0$ to include the contributions from the singularities.
-To do so we have to \emph{regularize} the $u$-plane integral.
-We will denote the result by
+It is easy to show that the term is invariant under any modular transformation $\Gamma \subset \mathrm{SL}_2(\mathbb{Z})$ which leaves $u$ invariant. \end{proof} In summary, formula (\ref{LEFT}) is the bosonic part of the low energy effective field theory.
+A physics argument says that computing the non-abelian Donaldson invariants can be reduced to a saddle-point computation in an abelian theory given by the supersymmetric extension of (\ref{LEFT}) where the coupling constant is taken to be the $\tau$-parameter of a Seiberg-Witten family of curves.